-When asking for feedback via email and surveying your customers’ experience, you have four feedback types to choose from:
+When asking for Feedback (First-Party) via email or Unique URL and surveying your customers’ experience, you have four Feedback type pages to choose from:

 - Net Promoter Score (NPS)